Loading...

 It's your spreadsheet on your Google Drive.
 No data leaves your account.
 No subscriptions, no tracking.

-Not sure yet?
-Try our free Self-Employed Tax Calculator to see your Scottish tax bill instantly.
+In the meantime, our free Self-Employed Tax Calculator shows your Scottish tax bill instantly.

 Generic UK trackers use England's 3 income tax bands (20%, 40%, 45%).
 Scotland has 6 bands with different rates (19%, 20%, 21%, 42%, 45%, 48%) and different thresholds.
 Using English rates will give you the wrong tax figure — potentially by hundreds of pounds.

 Yes.
-Enter your employment income in the Settings tab and the tracker will calculate your self-employed tax at the correct marginal rate.
+You'll enter your employment income in the Settings tab and the tracker will calculate your self-employed tax at the correct marginal rate.
 If your job already uses up your Personal Allowance, your side hustle profit is taxed from the first pound.

-The spreadsheet is designed for Google Sheets but you can download it as .xlsx for Excel.
-Some formatting may differ slightly but all formulas work in both.
+The spreadsheet is being built for Google Sheets, downloadable as .xlsx for Excel.
+Some formatting may differ slightly but the formulas are designed to work in both.

 The £1,000 trading allowance means you don't need to report income under £1,000.
-The tracker includes a trading allowance toggle — switch it on and it'll apply automatically.
+The tracker will include a trading allowance toggle — switch it on and it'll apply automatically.

-This product provides estimates only and does not constitute financial or tax advice.
+This product will provide estimates only and does not constitute financial or tax advice.
 Always verify with HMRC and speak to a qualified accountant for advice specific to your circumstances.